TruebitProtocol/truebit-eth/README.md

 ```bash
 clef newaccount --keystore ~/.ethereum/goerli/keystore
 ```
 Clef returns a "generated account" which is `<YOUR PUBLIC ADDRESS>`.
-To add an account for mainnet instead, just use the command `clef newaccount`.
+To add an account for mainnet instead, just use the vanilla command `clef newaccount`.
 Clef will ask you to create a password for this account, and the next command will attach the account password to your master seed password keychain.
 ```bash
 clef setpw <YOUR PUBLIC ADDRESS>
 ```